hdShang/arxiv-daily/docs/cs-AI/2025-09-01/papers/250901106v2-robix-a-unified-model-for-robot-interaction-reasoning-and-planning.md

 ---
 layout: default
-title: Robix: A Unified Model for Robot Interaction, Reasoning and Planning
+title: "Robix: A Unified Model for Robot Interaction, Reasoning and Planning"
 ---

 # Robix: A Unified Model for Robot Interaction, Reasoning and Planning